kimberley-faria/t5_finetuning/README.md

 Logging - write to sys.out -> redirect to out file in sbatch WandB

+Write an outfile mapping # of epoch and lr for each run consolidate the information after all the runs do this for every training batch set

 3 training datasets
 try the emotion dataset